parkjunkil/Amorphous_PPN_Database/README.md

   * 'DNN.ipynb' contains scripts for DNN model, using molecular fingerprint as an input.
 Among various fingerprints, ECFP was selected for this work.

   * 'Schnet.ipynb' contains scripts for SchNet model, which is one of the most well-known graph-based models.

+  * Various methods have been utilized during data-processing and model training.
+More details can be found in the original paper.